Harry Townes

 Harry Rhett Townes (September 18, 1914 - May 23, 2001) was an American actor who later became an Episcopalian minister.

 Early life

-Harry Townes was born in Huntsville, Alabama. the son of Mr. and Mrs. Charles Townes.
-He had a brother and a sister.
+Harry Townes was born in Huntsville, Alabama, the son of Charles, a merchant, and Jeanne Townes.
+He had a sister and two brothers, one of whom died in childhood.
 He graduated from Huntsville High School, and while attending the University of Alabama in Tuscaloosa, began landing acting roles.
 Upon graduation, he moved to New York City to study acting at Columbia University.

 Career

 Townes performed in several New York and Broadway stage productions, including summer stock.
 His Broadway credits include In the Matter of J. Robert Oppenheimer (1968), Gramercy Ghost (1950), Twelfth Night (1949), Mr. Sycamore (1942), and Tobacco Road (1942).

 During World War II, he served three years in the United States Army.
 Discharged in 1946, he enrolled at Columbia University to study drama.